SSonwane26/CDC_Event_by_Saurabh/README.md

 * **Arjun Rathod** – From Maharashtra, like me!
 A science educator with a background involving Microsoft products.
 (Correct me if I’m wrong, Arjun!)
 Love how education and tech meet in your journey.

 * **Basavarajeshwari R Mathapati** – A molecular biologist by profession, now transitioning into the data world.
-Your story is incredibly inspirational, Basava!
+Your story is incredibly inspirational, Basavarajeshwari!
 I regret not getting to hear more about your journey—looking forward to that someday.

 * **Mathav K** – Working in the **embedded domain** within the **automotive industry**.
 We had a great chat about his roles and responsibilities, which I found super relevant given my own automotive interests.